Massachusetts: ELL Resources

-As of the 2016-2017 school year, Massachusetts’s schools were home to more than 86,500 English language learners.
-As of the 2014-2015 school year, the most common five languages spoken by ELLs in Massachusetts were Spanish, Portuguese, Chinese, Haitian and Haitian-Creole, and Portuguese-based creoles and pidgins.
+As of 2019, schools in Massachusetts were home to more than 98,000 English language learners.
+In recent years, the most common five languages spoken by ELLs in Massachusetts have been Spanish, Portuguese, Chinese, Haitian and Haitian-Creole, and Portuguese-based creoles and pidgins.
 (U.S. Dept. of Education, National Center for Education Statistics)

 Massachusetts is a member of WIDA (World-Class Instructional Design and Assessment).
 WIDA is a consortium of states dedicated to the design and implementation of high standards and equitable educational opportunities for English language learners which offers states programming for identifying and annually assessing the English language development of its English learners.

 Note: For additional state-by-state data and information, see New America's English Learner Accountability Hub.

 State ELL Resources

 - State ELL Website: English Language Learners

 - Massachusetts Association of Teachers to Speakers of Other Languages

 Schools Featured on Colorín Colorado